 Sydney Metro is a new, standalone rail network, which consists of Sydney Metro Northwest (between Rouse Hill and Chatswood) and Sydney Metro City & Southwest (between Chatswood and Bankstown).

-Sydney Metro City & Southwest will extend the Sydney Metro system beyond Chatswood to Bankstown, and comprises two core components:
+Sydney Metro City & Southwest will extend the Sydney Metro system beyond Chatswood to Bankstown, and is comprised of two core components:

 The Sydenham to Bankstown upgrade is a proposed program of works to upgrade 13 km of the Sydney Trains T3 Bankstown Line and convert 10 stations between Sydenham and Bankstown to metro standards.

 Sydney Metro previously lodged an Environmental Impact Statement (EIS) for the Sydenham to Bankstown upgrade with the Department of Planning, which was exhibited during September – November 2017.

 Sydney Metro responded to submissions received on the EIS and revised the proposal and lodged the revisions, in the form of a Preferred Infrastructure Report (PIR), with the Department of Planning and Environment.
 The PIR describes changes made to the proposal, and the revised impacts.
 The SPIR was on public exhibition during June/July 2018.

 Page last updated: 16/11/2018